-The effects of the changes on the Group's consolidated financial statements have been evaluated and it has been concluded that there is no need for early application.
-On the other hand, the process for IBOR is expected to be completed as of 31 December 2021, and the Group's studies continue within the scope of compliance with the changes.
+The effects of the changes on the Group's consolidated financial statements have been evaluated and it has been concluded that that there is no material impact.
+On the other hand, IBOR process is ongoing for certain indicators and the Group's studies continue within the scope of compliance with the changes.